 When Should You Take The Problem To A Professional Repair Shop?

-If you’ve followed all the fault-finding steps described here and you’re confident you have a bad RV converter, we don’t think it’s ever worth the trouble or cost of going to a professional repair shop.
+If you’ve followed all the fault-finding steps described here and are confident you have a bad RV converter, it’s rarely worth the trouble or cost of going to a professional repair shop.

 The easiest and most cost-effective solution is to replace the unit.

-In order to understand what it might cost you to replace your old converter, you first need to know which size of converter you need.
-There are several online calculators available that will help you find out the right size.
-In fact, our complete RV electrical design tool will do the job for you (and much, much more).
+Several online calculators are available to help you find the right size.
+Our complete RV electrical design tool will do the job for you (and much, much more).

 Victron sits at the high-quality end of the scale, and you can expect to pay at least $200 for a 30A Victron Converter, but you can find more budget-friendly options too.